gofaniyi/insurance-app/README.md

 To stop the running containers run the command `docker-compose down` or `make stop`

-## Deployment to AWS Lambda using Zappa
+## Local Deployment to AWS Lambda using Zappa

 -   Install zappa inside virtual environment: